jackericson98/jackericson98/README.md

 ## Education

+### Gerogia State University - M.S.
+Chemistry
+#### August 2023 - December 2024
+Recieved a M.S. in chemistry on a thesis track

 ### University of Georgia - B.S.
 Physics
 ##### January 2017 - August 2019
 I recieved my Bachelor's degree in Physics with an emphasis in Electrodynamics and Computational Optics.
 I was able to graduate a year early while still taking adiditonal coursework in Mathematics, Engineering and Computer Science